 The seatbelt, if not worn, must have a good justification based on a thorough, realistic risk assessment and this requires a combination of factors to be in place that reduces the risk of a forklift truck tip over.

 Minimizing the effects

-However, when the forklift trucks become unstable, it can tip over and eject the forklift operator.
+However, when the forklift trucks become unstable, they can tip over and eject the forklift operator.
 If an operator doesn’t put on the seatbelts, the operator can fall or can be thrown off.
 Sometimes when the forklift is tipping over, the operator will try to get out of it, this can increase the risk of getting caught under the truck.
 This trapping can be dangerous and is also known as mouse-trapping.

 This can be prevented from happening if the operator has the seatbelts on.
-This can stop the operator from jumping free from the truck or sliding off their seat as well (As it’s a roll over protection system or ROPs).
+This can stop the operator from jumping free from the truck or sliding off their seat as well (As it’s a roll-over protection system or ROPs).

 To ensure that work is carried out safely, the operators must be reminded that this could minimize the consequences for them.
 Making seatbelts part of the company policy is crucial.